 The historical heart of Christian St Asaph is not, in truth the Cathedral, but probably the Church of St Kentigern and St Asaph.
 Sited at the end of High Street, close to the River Elwy and its mills, it probably represents the site of the original clas.
 While much altered since the 6th century, it does boast a sundial which could well be 6th century in origin, contemporary to the arrival of Kentigern.

 Many of the buildings in St Asaph are of 16th and 17th century.
 The current bridge across the Elwy was built in 1770, and as mentioned seems to have replaced a bridge a little further downstream, thought to have been a timber structure, or perhaps a ford.
 About half a mile to the north east of the city and across the modern expressway, there is the remains of Pont Dafydd, once crossing the River Clwyd, and now abandoned by both the river and the road.
 It is believed to be of the 1630s.
 Perhaps one of the most wonderful sights in St Asaph is the stand of the very rare Black Poplars in the Roe Plas beside the bridge.
 Close by is the memorial to the controversial explorer Henry Morton Stanley, born in Denbigh but raised in the St Asaph workhouse, which became the now closed H.M.
 Stanley Hospital.
 St Asaph is also the birth place of Felix and George Powell, brothers who became famous for writing the First World War morale boosting song, ‘Pack Up Your Troubles in Your Old Kit Bag and Smile, Smile, Smile’ and described as, ‘perhaps the most optimistic song ever written’ by the National Theatre.
-George also went by the rather wonderful name, ‘George Asaf’.
+George also went by the rather wonderful name, ‘George Asaf’ - a recognition of his pride in his hometown.